linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes/Week 6/Week 6 Assignment Review.md

 	   - Evaluating the sale of Citigroup's loan portfolio to Blackstone
 	   - Valuing debt
 		   - What  is the value of a loan (portfolio)?
 		   - Expected cash flows,   default and discount rates for debt
 		   - Computing the cost of (risky) debt

-# CITIGROUP
+# Week 6 Assignment Review
 ## PRIMARY LINE ITEMS: BALANCE SHEET
 - Assets: $2.188 trillion at the end of 2007
 	   - Total Loans: $762 billion (35% of total assets)
 		   - Consumer and corporate loans
 		   - Typically held to maturity
 		   - Reported at historical (or amortized) cost
-	   - Allowance for loan losses: 2.1% (=$16,117 / $777,993)
+	   - Allowance for loan losses: 2.1% (=$16,  117 / $777,  993)
 		   - Estimate of uncollectible amounts (contra‐asset)
 	   - Trading account assets $539 billion (25% of total assets)
 		   - Investments in credit (and equity) securities that Citigroup is ready to sell